nannan2025/DrumKit/README.md

 # DrumKit
-A fun drum kit to play with using keys
+A fun drum kit that can be played using a few keys